 It is also your last chance to purchase the Tokyo Arare sold at the Kaminarimon (Thunder Gate) of Asakusa if you missed out earlier

 By the way, if you purchase 1,000 yen or more worth of goods (including tax) at once at ANA FESTA and pay by ANA CARD, you can receive a 10% discount.
-Ask your Japanese friends seeing you off at the airport if they have an ANA CARD!
+Ask your Japanese friends to see you off at the airport if they have an ANA CARD!

 ANA FESTA, Narita International Airport T2